mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Group ID
 * Group membership
 * Group extensions
-* Frequency of epoch changes
+* Current epoch and frequency of epoch changes
 * Frequency of application messages within an epoch

+### DS Architecture

+The following is relevant for applications where the DS is an entity less trusted than the members’ clients (e.g. a serverside component).

 This information is typically protected from parties other than the DS by applying "hop by hop" transport encryption on communications with the DS (in